stanford-esrg/lzr/README.md

     	network interface to send packets on (default "ens8") -sendSYNs
-    	will read input from stdin containing a newline-delimited list of ip:port -sourceIP string
+    	will read input from stdin containing a newline-delimited list of ip:port -dryrun
+      will read output from ZMap's "dryrun" mode (activates sendSYNs by default) -sourceIP string
     	source IP to send syn packets with (if using sendSYNs flag) -t int
     	number of seconds to wait in timeout queue for last retransmission (default 5) -w int
-    	number of worker threads for each channel (default 1)
+    	number of worker threads for each channel (default 1) -rate int
+        number of IP:ports piped in per second if using sendSYNs
 ```

 #### Caveats for specific features